egonw/SARS-CoV-2-Queries/src/viruses.md

 <out>allSARSCoVViruses</out>

-If we compare this list with that in Section <xref>sevenhuman</xref> we not that these two lists do not fully overlap.
+If we compare this list with that in Section <xref>sevenhuman</xref> we note that these two lists do not fully overlap.

 <section level="##" label="sevenhuman">The seven coronaviruses that infect human</section>